Managing Roles and Permissions

 Here are the settings for the Teammate Portal.

-Let's say you want to turn off Clients, Leads, Events ,and Chat module for the Teammate portal.
+Let's say you want to turn off Attendance, Payment, and Tasks module for the Teammate portal.
 You can do so in the Teammate portal settings.

-Clients, Leads, Events, and Chat Modules will be turned off for the Teammate portal and it will look something like this.
+Attendance, Payment, and Tasks Modules will be turned off for the Teammate portal.

 Roles and Permissions